 Beadsfactory, at the Dodowa Road, close to the Amrahia Police Barrier (20 min’s drive).

-From old glass bottles they make wonderful beads, transparent beads and beads made from glass powder in different colors.
-You can watch the whole process of making them.
-And of course, you are invited to buy different colorful bracelets and chains after the tour.
+From old glass bottles they make wonderful beads made from glass powder in different colors.
+The people are more then happy to show and explain you the whole proces.
+And of course, you are invited to buy different colorful bracelets and necklaces after the tour.

 Botanic Garden in Legon & Canopy walk

 This botanical garden and the canopy walk is a project from the University of Ghana.
-Different species of trees are in the garden and you can have a picnic under one of these trees.
-To have a nice view over the garden and the lake you can have a walk on the canopy walk.
-It is a little bit shaky, but is well made and very safe.
+You can find different species of trees in the garden and enjoy a picnic under the trees.
+To have a nice view over the garden and lake , take a tour on the canopy walk.
+It is a little bit shaky, but well constructed and safe.
 You must pay a fee for entering the garden and an additional amount when you want to make use of the canopy walk.
-But it is worth to go there.
+Worth a visit!